monkphin/Colour-Forge/TESTING.md

 # Automated testing
 Automated testing was something I had attempted to consider, but ended up being skipped in favour of live use testing, where since the site was published on Heroku I could invite a limited selection of users to test the site and put it through its paces.
-This helped highlight a few issues as testing occurred, such as being able to submit duplicate DB entries by repeatedly clicking the button, adding multiple images to a stage via button spam, finding that their were issues with ordering when saving a single stage of a recipe and so on.
+This helped highlight a few issues as testing occurred, such as being able to submit duplicate DB entries by repeatedly clicking the button, adding multiple images to a stage via button spam, finding that there were issues with ordering when saving a single stage of a recipe and so on.
 User testing occurred from the moment I had basic functionality in place right through to two weeks before the due date for the project, giving me around 3-4 weeks of fairly constant user testing to work with.